young-rex/social-via-email/Lemitar.md

 ## 9. Conclusion

-Before Lemitar, a person's digital presence is scattered across platforms they do not own, with no technical path to change that.
+Before Lemitar, a person's digital presence is scattered across platforms they do not own.
+Existing efforts have addressed pieces of this problem, but no unified path has existed.
 After Lemitar, the path exists: own your identity through a domain name, compose your digital body from software you choose, and interact with others on your own terms.
 The ideas are not hypothetical — Social via Email demonstrates that they work.
 What remains is for others to build on the same principles, and for the ecosystem to grow.
-The vision is simple: your digital presence should belong to you.
+The vision is simple: your digital presence should belong to you — and now, for the first time, the technical path to make that real exists.

 ## Appendix: Prior Art for the Three Phases of Communication